 South Africa is one of the most promising outsourcing destinations for global clients today.
-Being an emerging nation in Africa, the country was able to level with top destinations India and the Philippines in just a few years.
+As an emerging African nation, it has been able to level with top destinations India and the Philippines in just a few years.

 Some of the factors involved in its growth include support from the government and impact sourcing.

-The country also experienced several challenges in the pandemic affecting its Tholons ranking from 16th in 2020 to 20th for the current year.
-However, they noted quick recovery from this setback, picking up faster than India in terms of flexible work arrangements.
+The country also experienced several challenges during the pandemic, affecting its Tholons ranking from 16th in 2020 to 20th in 2021.
+However, they noted a quick recovery from this setback, picking up faster than India regarding flexible work arrangements.

-McKinsey recorded that the industry even employed more than 270,000 people in September 2020, 65,000 of them serving international clients.
-From this recovery, experts predict a rapid rise of its outsourcing market in the future.
+McKinsey recorded that the industry employed more than 270,000 people in September 2020, 65,000 of whom serve international clients.
+From this recovery, experts predict a rapid rise in its outsourcing market in the future.

 South Africa’s outsourcing climate

 South Africa has been named the second most attractive outsourcing destination by Ryan Strategic Advisory for two years in a row now.
-Though a late bloomer in the market, they proved that they can compete with the leading countries in terms of providing outsourced services.
+Though a late bloomer in the market, they have proven that they can compete with the leading countries in terms of providing outsourced services.

 Having one of the largest economies in Africa, the country is classified by the World Bank as a newly industrialized nation.
 However, poverty, income inequality, and unemployment are still rampant.

-The country has long been poised as the next outsourcing powerhouse, having named the “Offshoring Destination of the year” in 2016 and 2018.
+The country has long been poised as the next outsourcing powerhouse, having been named the “Offshoring Destination of the Year” in 2016 and 2018.